tocttou/tocttou.github.io/_posts/2016-02-28-first-lecture-delivered.md

 6. change the date back to 29th -> doesn't show up
 7. change the date back to 28th -> shows up - yay!

 So did the github team forgot to account for leap years?
+Maybe is it a bug in [an older version of jekyll](https://pages.github.com/versions/)?
 I have sent the bug report to support@github.
 Waiting for response!